10. Code of Pharmaceutical Ethics: A Complete Guide to Ethical Principles and Professional Conduct

 Written and reviewed by Dr. Saint Paul | Pharm.D Graduate from JNTUK | Pharmacy Educator and D.Pharmacy Academic Content Creator

+As a pharmacy law and ethics educator with years of experience teaching pharmaceutical ethics, I have observed that the pharmacy profession possesses noble ideas and a pious nature.
+It has been a career for earning livelihood and has also got the attitude of service and sacrifice in the interests of suffering humanity.
 The philosophical study of moral phenomena is known as ethics or moral philosophy.
 It looks into normative issues such as what ethically correct action is or what people should do.
 Typically, it is separated into three main areas: metaethics, applied ethics, and normative ethics.
 The code of moral principles or the science of morals is termed as ethics.

 • Recognising the Consumer’s Health and Well-being as the First Priority: Make use of expert knowledge and provide care compassionately and professionally.